We host an annual conference on the latest advances in the diagnosis and management of psychiatric disorders.

 Lectures by internationally renowned speakers, followed by workshops and small group discussions, translate complex data into simple, clinically relevant information.

-We welcome psychiatrists, primary care physicians, nurses, psychologists, pharmacists, social workers and other mental health professionals to join us for this event in Buffalo, New York, at the Mansion on Delaware.
+We welcome psychiatrists, primary care physicians, nurses, psychologists, pharmacists, social workers and other mental health professionals to join us for this event in Buffalo, New York, at The Richardson Hotel.

 Presenter | Topic |